Home » Blog » How to Use Soil Blocks for Growing Seedlings

 Benefits of Using Soil Blocks to Grow Seedlings:

-• Eliminates the need for plastic cell packs or peat pots.
-Since the soil block functions as both the container and the soil for starting and growing seedlings, this reduces the need for plastic growing pots.
+• Eliminates the Need for Plastic Cell Packs or Pots: Since the soil block functions as both the container and the soil for starting seeds, there’s a reduced reliance on those flimsy plastic cell trays.

 Soil Mix for Soil Blocks